- System requirements

 $ sudo snap install flutter --classic

-Download the following installation bundle to get the latest stable release of the Flutter SDK:
+Download the installation bundle for the latest stable release of the Flutter SDK:

 $ cd ~/development $ tar xf ~/Downloads/flutter_linux_vX.X.X-stable.tar.xz